openstack/charm-guide/doc/source/community/contact.rst

 ------------

 We are present on the upstream OpenStack mailing list: `openstack-discuss`_.
-Please begin the subject with **[charms]** to differentiate the thread from the many other topics that are discussed on this list.
+Please begin the email subject with **[charms]** to differentiate the thread from the many other topics that are discussed on this list.

 ..
 LINKS
 .. _Mattermost: https://chat.charmhub.io/charmhub/channels/openstack-charms